FarahBaraket-03/ToDo-Flow/README.md

-# 📝 TodoApp - Modern Task Management Application
+# 📝 Todo Flow - Modern Task Management Application

 A full-stack todo application inspired by Todoist, built with React, Node.js, PostgreSQL, and AWS integration.
 Organize your tasks, manage projects, and boost your productivity.